-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 New Zealand’s big sauvignon blanc exporter, Kim Crawford, also makes chardonnay, including this small-production beauty from fruit grown in Hawke’s Bay on the North Island (not its main stomping ground of Marlborough on the South Island).
 The wine is fermented with wild yeast, likely one source of its impressive flavour depth.
 Full-bodied and fleshy with pineapple and grilled-peach fruit, it’s buttery and toasty and lifted by bright acidity.
 By no means serve it fridge cold; let it warm up for as much as half an hour to bring out the flavours and balance, which will make all the difference.
 Available in Ontario at the above price, $24.99 in British Columbia, various prices in Alberta.

-Upper Bench Chardonnay 2015 (British Columbia)
+Upper Bench Chardonnay 2015, British Columbia

 SCORE: 90 PRICE: $26